boers001/docker-introduction/markdown/part1.md

   * Almost all steps formatted as code can be executed.
     *  `\` is a line break and can be copied and pasted.
     * `< ... > ` indicates you should replace the value
-* Since the VM includes a local registry cache some steps are slight different for a VM.
-These steps are prefixed with \[VM\].

 !SUB